dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Bitcoin mining has a positive effect on a China's economy.
 It plays an important role in reviving economies and providing employment in towns and cities that are not connected to economic nerve centers
    1. Bitcoin becomes non-transactionable whereas gold is still transferable within a collapsed infrastructure
-   1. Bitcoin will be driven by a larger uptake of institutional investors and futures contracts Read more: Which Countries Benefit From China's Crackdown On Bitcoin Mining? | Investopedia https://www.investopedia.com/news/which-countries-benefit-chinas-crackdown-bitcoin-mining/#ixzz53zwVaNVl
+   1. Bitcoin will be driven by a larger uptake of institutional investors and futures contracts
+   1. A decentralized currency allows for true independence from a state entity.
+Read more: Which Countries Benefit From China's Crackdown On Bitcoin Mining? | Investopedia https://www.investopedia.com/news/which-countries-benefit-chinas-crackdown-bitcoin-mining/#ixzz53zwVaNVl
 Follow us: Investopedia on Facebook
 1. Tokenomics & Cryptonomics